richard-viney/lightstreamer/README.md

 session.connect

 # Create a new subscription that subscribes to five items and to four fields on each item
-subscription = Lightstreamer::Subscription.new items: [:item1, :item2, :item3, :item4, :item5],
+subscription = Lightstreamer::Subscription.new items: %w(item1 item2 item3 item4 item5),
                                                fields: [:time, :stock_name, :bid, :ask],
                                                mode: :merge, adapter: 'QUOTE_ADAPTER'

-# Create a thread-safe queue object
+# Create a thread-safe queue
 queue = Queue.new

 # When new data becomes available for the subscription it will be put on the queue.
 This callback